-Region 3 Entrepreneurial Ecosystem Principal Champions: Higher education, Innovation partners, Chambers Goal Objective Stra ategy Monitor and advance the implementation of the SOVA Rise Collaborative Ensure the outcomes of the SOVA Rise Collaborative are assessed, communicated and the organization and partners are funded through the CIT Regional Innovation Fund.
-Support efforts to extend the brand awareness of the entrepreneurial assets within Region 3.
-Support programmatic emphasis on agribusiness and health care sectors Invest in growth of the agribusiness and health sectors through market development, site development or talent development. • Convene and connect agribusiness stakeholders to identify barriers and opportunities Convene and connect health care stakeholders to identify barriers and opportunities Identify and support efforts to grow emerging business sectors Assess and support the growth of new business sectors identified through program participants and business formation data. • (Create an emerging business workgroup to Identify and analyze the development of emerging sectors that leverage existing capacities in Region 3 in talent, sites, and new business formation.
-Sustain the designation of "significant" and increase the designation of "moderate" and "limited" in the entrepreneurial hubs within Region 3.
-Identify barriers a organizational ca improve outcome entrepreneurial h region (measure venture capital, s loans, new busin formation) apacity to es in the hubs by sub- ed by patents, SBIR, SBA : • Support efforts to ensure access to capital is aligned with various stages of entrepreneurial development from pre-seed to later stage.
-Support efforts to ensure access to program resources is available across the Region.
+Region 3 Principal Champions: Higher education, Entrepreneurial Innovation partners, Chambers Ecosystem Goal Objective Strategy Monitor and advance the Ensure the outcomes of the Support efforts to extend the implementation of the SOVA SOVA Rise Collaborative are brand awareness of the Rise Collaborative assessed, communicated and entrepreneurial assets within the organization and partners Region 3. are funded through the CIT Regional Innovation Fund.
+Support programmatic Invest in growth of the Convene and connect agribusiness and health emphasis on agribusiness agribusiness stakeholders to sectors through market and health care sectors identify barriers and development, site opportunities development or talent Convene and connect health development. care stakeholders to identify barriers and opportunities Identify and support efforts Assess and support the Create an emerging business to grow emerging business growth of new business workgroup to Identify and sectors sectors identified through analyze the development of program participants and emerging sectors that leverage business formation data. existing capacities in Region 3 in talent, sites, and new business formation.
+Sustain the designation of Identify barriers and build Support efforts to ensure "significant" and increase organizational capacity to access to capital is aligned the designation of improve outcomes in the with various stages of "moderate" and "limited" in entrepreneurial hubs by subentrepreneurial development the entrepreneurial hubs region ( measured by patents, from pre-seed to later stage. within Region 3. venture capital, SBIR, SBA Support efforts to ensure loans, new business access to program resources formation) is available across the Region.

-Region 3 Principal Champions: Council, civic organizations, Leadership faith-based organizations, youth organizations Goal Objective Strategy Anticipate the future Identify and share resources to inform Council leadership about trends impacting Region 3 enabling Council to adapt its strategies as needed.
+Region 3 · · · · · · · · · · · · · · · · · · · Council, civic organizations, Leadership tions, youth organizations Goal Objective Strategy Anticipate the future Identify and share resources to inform Council leadership about trends impacting Region 3 enabling Council to adapt its strategies as needed.
 Look for opportunities to engage with other Regions for investment opportunities.
 Conduct a retreat/advance to hear from experts in rural economic development.
 Monitor changes in state programs and leadership that may impact the economy of Region 3.
 Ensure strong and sustained leadership for the Council and the Region Identify a Council sustainability model that creates a bench of emerging leaders and funding models to support its operations.
 Proactively identify and engage citizen leaders to serve on Council committees and initiatives.
 Proactively champion stable funding support from state, regional and private sources.
-Assess the creation of a leadership academy Support Sustainable Regional Economic Development Systems in Eastern and Northern Sub- Region Strengthen the capacity of the eastern and northern sub- regions' economic development organizations to be active partners for GO Virginia Region 3.
+Assess the creation of a leadership academy Support Sustainable Regional Economic Development Systems in Eastern and Northern Sub- Region Strengthen the capacity of the eastern and northern subregions' economic development organizations to be active partners for GO Virginia Region 3.
 Convene or support convening of local economic developers and county administrators and regional planning organizations Support development of strategies and plans to sustain regional approach in the subregions Build regional coalitions of strategic partners Convene and report outcomes regularly to Council of meaningful cross-region conversations with at least five stakeholder audiences to develop a depth of partners for project support.
 Convene and connect leaders of Chambers of Commerce, economic developers, Chief Administrative Officers and Chief elected officials, School Superintendents, and Young Leaders, both with their peers as well as across operational roles Continue to build a multi- faceted communication strategy to reach diverse audiences Increase the diversity and number of audiences within and outside the geography.
 Ensure the positive outcomes of Region 3's investments are visible.
 Build awareness of new leaders to support the goals of Region 3.